Hi, I'm Jacqueline.

 Places you can find me:

-Motivating my work are broader questions about the nature of personal identity, how we understand and perceive others, and the importance of empathy and social-emotional skills in learning.
-I've found that HRI—being such a multidisciplinary field—is a fantastic avenue for studying how people understand and interact with their world.I was awarded an NSF Graduate Research Fellowship to support my research at the Media Lab.
+Motivating my work are broader questions about the nature of personal identity, how we understand and perceive others, and the importance of empathy, relationships, and social-emotional skills in learning.
+I've found that HRI—being such a multidisciplinary field—is a fantastic venue for studying how people understand and interact with the world.I was awarded an NSF Graduate Research Fellowship and a Media Lab Learning Innovation Fellowship to support my research at the Media Lab.